-HM Revenue & Customs (HMRC) publishes details of deliberate tax defaulters - people who have received penalties either for either:
+HMRC publishes details of deliberate tax defaulters - people who have received penalties either for:

 The law that allows this is Section 94 Finance Act 2009.

-HMRC may publish information about a deliberate tax defaulter where:
+We may publish information about a deliberate tax defaulter where

 However, their information will not be published if the person earns the maximum reduction of the penalties by fully disclosing details of the defaults.

 HMRC will publish sufficient information to identify the deliberate tax defaulter, the penalties imposed for their deliberate defaults and the amount of tax on which those penalties are based.

-The law requires that HMRC do not publish any information about the person for more than 12 months from the date HMRC first publish it.
+The law requires that we do not publish any information about the person for more than 12 months from the date we first publish it.

 Please note that each entry relates specifically to the dates listed.
 The address is the one associated with the published person at the time of the default.
 It should not be assumed that tax defaults are currently taking place at the published address or by the published person because, for example:

-In order to comply with the obligation in section 94(9) Finance Act 2009, that no information may be published for longer than 12 months, the lists of deliberate tax defaulters will not be captured for the National Archives.
+In order to comply with the obligation in section 94(9) Finance Act 2009, that no information may be published for longer than 12 months, the lists of deliberate tax defaulters will not be captured for the National Archives (Opens new window).